derekstavis/fish-neovim/README.md

 <br/>

-## Why

-Neovim built-in shell is really powerful, making neovim a great candidate to become your main terminal multiplexer/emulator, which happens to be my case.
+Neovim built-in shell makes neovim a great option for a terminal multiplexer/emulator.
 It isn't without it's quirks though:

-1. Using the `clear` shell command resets the buffer to the top, but doesn't actually clear the scrollback.
-One could map this in neovim with some keybindings, but it's not as natural as just hoping `clear` to actually clear the scrollback.
+1. `clear` resets the buffer to the top, but doesn't actually clear the scrollback.
+This results in high memory usage due to really long scrollbacks.
-2. Calling `nvim` will open a nested instance of neovim, instead of opening a new buffer inside the current instance.
+3. `nvim` will open a nested instance of neovim insinde a buffer, instead of opening a new buffer inside the current neovim instance.
    This is annoying and sometimes quitting neovim inside neovim will close the outer neovim.
-3. Changing the working directory in shell does not change the working directory of neovim itself.
-This can be annoying when you're navigating directories and want to open a file in the current directory with `:e`.
+5. Changing the working directory in shell does not change the working directory of neovim itself.
+This can be annoying when you're navigating directories in the shell and want to open a file in the current directory with `:e`.

 This plugin aims to solve these problems by making shell commands more integrated with neovim.